Wipeout (1988 game show): Challenge round

 The two remaining contestants advanced to the Challenge Round, playing for a bonus prize and to become the day's champion.

-For each category in the Challenge around, the contestants were shown a board with 12 answers, eight correct and four Wipeouts, and they bid back and forth as to how many correct answers they thought they could name.
+For each category in the Challenge Round, the contestants were shown a board with 12 answers, eight correct and four wipeouts, and they bid back and forth as to how many correct answers they thought they could name.
 Bidding ended when one contestant either reached the maximum of eight or challenged the other.
 If the high bidder successfully completed the bid, he/she won the board.
 One mistake allowed the opponent a chance to steal the board by giving one of the remaining correct answers still on the board.
 If the opponent could not do so, the high bidder was given another chance to fulfill his/her bid.

 The Challenge Round was played as a best two-of-three.
 The high scorer from the first round started the bidding on the first (and, if necessary, third) board, while his/her opponent led off for the second.